 What are the ancient origins of Vietnam’s various ethnic groups?
 In this post, we review some of the entholinguistic and genetic evidence about Vietnamese people and where they come from.

 Kinh: Ancestral Origins of Vietnam’s Dominant Group

 The Kinh are the dominate ethno-cultural group of modern-day Vietnam.
 The Kinh flourished in the lowlands of Northern Vietnam along the Red River (e.g. modern Hanoi).

-The Kinh came to prominence over the course two millennial of conquest and colonization of other kingdoms and ethnic groups, especially the Cham people of central/southern Vietnam and various Khmer-kingdoms near modern-day Ho Chi Minh City and Cambodia.
+The Kinh came to prominence over the course of two millennial of conquest and colonization of other kingdoms and ethnic groups, especially the Cham people of central/southern Vietnam and various Khmer-kingdoms near modern-day Ho Chi Minh City and Cambodia.
 Vietnamese history is suffused with wars and skirmishes between groups in what is now South and Central Vietnam.
-For instance, the figure below shows the time-line of expansion of the ruling Viet elites (“Nguyễn lords”) into South Vietnam over multiple centuries.
+For instance, the image below shows the time-line of expansion of the ruling Viet elites (“Nguyễn lords”) into South Vietnam over multiple centuries.

 Deeper in time, the origins of the Kinh are more hypothetical.
-Currently, scientists think that the Kinh are not an indigenous group, but arrived to Vietnam from an ancient group related to the Dong Son culture from what is now southern China (Blench 2017).
+Currently, scientists think that the Kinh are not an indigenous group, but arrived to Vietnam from an ancient group related to the Dong Son culture in what is now southern China (Blench 2017).
 In particular, the Kinh do not seem to share ancestry with the mesolithic “Hoabinhians” — the ancient inhabitants that once dominated South East Asia for tens of thousands of years.

 Cham People of Vietnam